 - Bispecific antibodies are a relatively new class of drugs in multiple myeloma.
 One part of the antibody recognizes an antigen on the patient’s own T cells (such as CD3), and the other part of the antibody recognizes an antigen on the myeloma cell (such as BCMA, GPRC5D, or FcHR5).

+The FDA has approved three bispecific antibodies in the last year, based on very encouraging results in clinical trials.
 Although some of the CAR T therapies have had similar success, there is a significant difference: For CAR T therapies, we must remove the patient’s own T cells, engineer them to recognize the antigen, and then infuse them back into the body, which can take six or seven weeks.

 What is your vision for improving treatment for multiple myeloma over the next decade at MSK?